Azure/itanomalyinsights-cortana-intelligence-preconfigured-solution/README.md

-Microsoft Cortana Intelligence
 IT Operations insights Preconfigured Solution

-Cortana Intelligence IT Operations Insights is a preconfigured solution that reduces the time that it takes for a line of business owner to perceive and get value from Cortana Intelligence based end-to-end IT operations solutions that are easy to try, deploy, and customize, so that customers can dream big and correlate these solutions to their particular scenarios.
-This preconfigured solution is based on a set of curated parts that include services, templates, samples and documentation that can be easily showcased within minutes without the need of installing any software or signing up for any services, and that can then be deployed into a customer’s Azure subscription for customization and further evaluation.
+Microsoft Cortana Intelligence IT Operations Insights is a preconfigured solution that reduces the time that it takes for a line of business owner to perceive and get value from Cortana Intelligence based end-to-end IT operations solutions that are easy to try, deploy, and customize, so that customers can dream big and correlate these solutions to their particular scenarios.
+This preconfigured solution is based on a set of curated parts that include services, templates, samples and documentation that can be easily showcased within minutes without the need of installing any software or signing up for any services, and that can then be deployed into a customer's Azure subscription for customization and further evaluation.

 Contents of this repository

 Docs folder:
-•Post-deployment instructions for this preconfigured solution.
+Post-deployment instructions for this preconfigured solution.

 Power BI Template folder:
-•Power BI desktop file (pbix) with template dashboard that you can connect to the preconfigured solution deployed pipeline.
+Power BI desktop file (pbix) with template dashboard that you can connect to the preconfigured solution deployed pipeline.

 Sample Data Generator folder:
-•Executable for sample data generator that allows you to push sample data through deployed pipeline.
+Executable for sample data generator that allows you to push sample data through deployed pipeline.

 Feedback